Derandomized concentration bounds for polynomials, and hypergraph maximal independent set: Introduction

 \textbf{Deterministic algorithms.} Obtaining deterministic parallel MIS algorithms has proven much more challenging.
-In \cite{dahlhaus}, a NC algorithm was proposed for hypergraphs of maximum rank $3$; this method however could not generalize to arbitrary values of $r$.
-There have been no deterministic algorithms given running in polylogarithmic (or even sub-polynomial) time using polynomial processors, even for the case of constant $r > 3$.
+The algorithm of Dahlaus et al. \cite{dahlhaus} was specialized to $r=3$ and appears impossible to generalize to arbitrary values of $r$.
+There are no known deterministic algorithms running in polylogarithmic (or even sub-polynomial) time using polynomial processors, even for the case of constant $r > 3$.

-One natural strategy to obtain a deterministic algorithm would be to derandomize the algorithm of Kelsen.
-In \cite{kelsen}, Kelsen discussed one straightforward technique to do so: instead of drawing the marking vector from a fully-independent probability space, instead draw it from a space with $k$-wise independence.
-When $k = O(1)$, this space has polynomial size, and so can be searched efficiently.
-However, this leads to relatively weak concentration bounds, and so the resulting algorithm runs (for any constant $r$ and $\epsilon > 0$) in $n^{\epsilon}$ time and $n^{O(1)}$ processors.
-When $k \geq \Omega(\frac{\log n}{\log \log n})$, the algorithm runs in $(\log n)^{O(1)}$ time, but requires super-polynomial processor count.
+In \cite{kelsen}, Kelsen discussed one straightforward approach to derandomize the randomized algorithm by drawing the random bits from a probability space with $k$-wise independence.
+When $k$ is constant, this space has polynomial size, and so can be searched efficiently.
+However, this leads to relatively weak concentration bounds, and so the resulting algorithm runs in $n^{\epsilon}$ time and $\poly(n)$ processors for any constant $r$ and $\epsilon > 0$.
+When $k \geq \Omega(\frac{\log n}{\log \log n})$, the algorithm runs in $\polylog(n)$ time, but requires super-polynomial processor count.

-The probabilistic methods underpinning concentration bounds for polynomials are similar to those for sums of independent random variables.
+The probabilistic methods underpinning polynomial concentration bounds are similar to those for sums of independent random variables.
 There have been numerous powerful techniques developed for the latter, much more powerful than $k$-wise-independence for constant $k$.
 Unfortunately, there are severe technical roadblocks to applying these to non-linear polynomials.
-To the best of our knowledge, concentration bounds for polynomials have not led to any efficient deterministic algorithms.
+To the best of our knowledge, polynomial concentration bounds have not led to any efficient deterministic algorithms.